rexgarland/civic-iq/data/questions.md

 1. True
 2. [x] False

-The President cannot be found guilty of certain federal laws.
+The President has immunity from certain federal laws.
 1. True
 2. [x] False